fluxprotocol/fpo-node/README.md

 # Modules

-The first party oracle works in modules which allows for extendability of the node.
+The first party oracle works in modules which allow for extendability of the node.
 This is configured in the `"modules"` section (root of the `config.json`)

 ```JSON
 {